 Most of these competitor intelligence tools offer tiered plans with monthly premiums, while some are available for free.

-Each competitor analysis tool has a unique set of features.
+All PPC competitor analysis tools have unique features.
 Chances are that you’ll need a couple of them to carry out a 360-degree analysis since none of the tools offer all-in-one functionality.
-Some of these software are built explicitly for paid search competitor analysis, while the rest can also work for broader digital marketing purposes.
+Some of these software are built explicitly for PPC competitor analysis, while the rest can also work for broader digital marketing purposes.